What Is a Background Check?

 1. Clean up your social media profiles and check your privacy settings

-As prospective employers don't need to ask for your permission to go through your social media, clean up your profiles before applying to jobs.
+As prospective employers don't need to ask for your permission to go through your social media and clean up your profiles before applying for jobs.
 Start by checking your privacy settings to see what information is public and consider making your accounts private to restrict access.
 If certain aspects remain public, such as your pictures or posts, delete or hide content that employers may see as unprofessional.
-If your job requires public social media accounts, such as a digital marketer, consider creating a professional, polished version of your profiles.
+If your job requires public social media accounts, such as a digital marketer, consider creating a professional, polished version of your profile.

 2. Keep detailed records of your academic history and past employment